srrathi/blog/src/posts/how-to-add-custom-KPI-tracking-in-Google-analytics.md

 ## Second approach *The title of the article.
 Let's answer the how*
 I started searching for a way to raise custom events on Google analytics using some API in my firebase functions.
 At first, the only API that I could find was the `Google Analytics Reporting V4`.
 This API was pitched everywhere as a way to get analytics data by performing all sorts of complex queries (*thanks to the number of query parameters that it provides.
 THERE ARE A TON!*)
 But you might wonder that if you can only get data then this API does not solve our problem, and you are right.
-The only reason I even considered exploring it was because the only endpoint that it had handled post requests (*Little did I know that `POST` does not always mean sending data to be stored somewhere you want*)  `More on this later (**To be searched**)`
+The only reason I even considered exploring it was because the only endpoint that it had handled post requests (*Little did I know that `POST` does not always mean sending data to be stored somewhere you want*)

 At this point I had lost all hopes and decided that I would just store the data for each day on firebase (*In a somewhat ordered fashion for now*) and get the data from there.
 Later, we could send all this data to **Google Data Studio** to get a more graphical understanding to the data.